SENSOR FACADE LIGHT

 Delivery time 3-5 Workdays

-LED facade spotlight with infrared motion sensor to automatically switch on the light when movement is detected.
+Facade spotlight with double-sided radiation and replaceable light source.
+With built-in infrared motion sensor to automatically switch on the light when motion is detected.

 Setting options for the motion sensor:

 - lighting duration

 Degree of protection: IP44